duniter/duniter/doc/UCG.md

 ----- | -----------
 `Version` | denotes the current structure version.
 `Currency` | contains the name of the currency.
-`Fingerprint` | PGP key identifier asking for this forwarding.
+`From` | PGP key identifier asking for this forwarding request.
+`To` | PGP key identifier targeted by this forwarding request.
 `Forward` | the forwarding rule, either `ALL` to forward ANY incoming transaction or `KEYS` to forward only transactions whose sender or recipient belongs to values of `Keys`.
 `Keys` | if `Forward: KEYS`, tells the keys whose transaction shall be forwarded.
 Must not be present if `Forward: ALL`.